 King's currently has only two such arrangement in place, namely the validation of programmes offered by RADA and the ICCA.
-King's may enter into new validated provision arrangements with a UK Partner that is similarly subject to the UK Quality Code.
+King's may enter into new validated provision arrangements with a UK Partner that is similarly aligned to the UK Quality Code and registered with the OfS.

-The College is unlikely to enter into arrangements for accredited or franchised provision due to the complexity of these types of arrangement and the devolved responsibility for quality assurance mechanisms where the College would only have limited control.
+The University is unlikely to enter into arrangements for accredited or franchised provision due to the complexity of these types of arrangement and the devolved responsibility for quality assurance mechanisms where the University would only have limited control.
 Therefore, the definitions for accredited provision and franchised provision have been included for advisory purposes only.

-Accredited provision A partnership arrangement whereby an institution without its own degree awarding powers is given wide authority by the College to exercise powers and responsibility for academic provision.
-The College will remain ultimately responsible for the quality and standard of its awards, but only exercises limited control over the quality assurance functions of the partner institution.
-Franchised Provision: A partnership arrangement under which a partner is authorised/licensed to provide the whole or part of a programme of study designed by the College and leading to an award or award of credit of the College.
+Accredited provision A partnership arrangement whereby an institution without its own degree awarding powers is given wide authority by the University to exercise powers and responsibility for academic provision.
+The University will remain ultimately responsible for the quality and standard of its awards, but only exercises limited control over the quality assurance functions of the partner institution.
+Franchised Provision: A partnership arrangement under which a partner is authorised/licensed to provide the whole or part of a programme of study designed by the University and leading to an award or award of credit of the University.
 Validated Provision: A partnership arrangement whereby King's judges that a programme of study developed and delivered by another organisation is of an appropriate quality and standard to lead to a King's award and is subject to King's quality assurance procedures.
-These types of arrangement are normally with a provider (without their own degree awarding powers) for specialist provision not offered by the College.
+These types of arrangement are normally with a provider (without their own degree awarding powers) for specialist provision not offered by the University.
 The specialist education provided is designed and delivered by the delivery organisation enabling students to receive a King's award that is recognised and trusted by future employers.
 The students will have a direct contractual relationship with the Partner and will not have a contractual relationship with King's.
-Therefore, the students will not have any student entitlements at King's.
 Separate 'Procedures for validated provision' govern these types of arrangement.